AJAC de Calheta

 AJAC or AJAX, full name Associação Juvenil Amigos de Calheta (or da Calheta), also as Associação Juvenil Amigos de Calheta de São Miguel (Capeverdean Creole, ALUPEK: AJAK) is a football (soccer) club that plays in the Santiago Island North League in Cape Verde.
 It is based in the town of Calheta de São Miguel in the island of Santiago and plays at Estádio da Calheta located north of town center.
 Since the implementation of the two tier regional system in 2015, AJAC is one of ten unrelegated clubs of the North Zone of Santiago.

 The club is the only in Cape Verde that is affiliated to a Dutch club, it is an affiliate of Ajax Amsterdam.
 Its logo is the same as Ajax Amsterdam's, a thick red circle and the names AJAX on the top left.
 Not in Africa as another affiliate is in Cape Town, South Africa, it is Ajax Cape Town.

 History

 The club was founded by young children and friends.

 The club first competed in the regional competitions in the 1990s.

 In recent history, the club was at moderate positions, they finished 11th and had 10 points with 12 wins and scored 52 goals.
 Their records were getting bigger with an extended 2015–16 season, they finished with 37 points and was 7th and had 10 wins and 52 goals were scored.
-In that position, they were around moderate, the started fourth, headed to third at the 7th round and remained for six rounds, later they were fifth and headed to seventh.
+In that position, they were around moderate, they started fourth, headed to third at the 7th round and remained for six rounds, later they were fifth and headed to seventh.